 Hreflang is an HTML language attribute or code that tells search engines important information about your content by indicating language codes and country codes for each piece of content.
-This code tells search engines what language and region you’re targeting with the content.
+This code tells search engines what language and region you’re targeting with your website.

-- Visitors in the same country, who speak different languages
+- In the same country but who speak different languages.

-- Visitors from different countries, who speak other languages
+- From different countries who speak other languages.

-- Visitors from different countries, who speak the same language
+- Located in different countries but who speak the same language.

-Using hreflang can boost the organic search engine optimization (SEO) on your website and launch your digital marketing outreach to new audiences without costing you domain authority or impacting user experience.
+Using hreflang can boost your website’s organic search engine optimization (SEO) and launch your digital marketing outreach to new audiences without costing you domain authority or impacting user experience.

-These tags allow you to tell search engines which pages to show to which users to show audiences the pages you created just for them.
-It also gives search engines a clear indication that the content on these pages was not duplicated, but rather, has been customized for different people.
+These tags allow you to tell search engines which pages to show to your audience.
+It also gives search engines a clear indication that the content on these pages is not duplicated; rather, it’s customized for different audiences.

 Let’s say your website is written entirely in English, with your local currency noted for products.
-However, other English speakers in different geographic regions could benefit from your content and offerings.
+However, your content and offerings could benefit other English speakers in different geographic regions.

 What if you could show them an alternate version of your website that would automatically reflect their daily currency?

 Let’s go a step further.
-What if you could also translate your content into different languages and then somehow make sure search engines showed the right search result to your target audience?
+What if you could translate your content into different languages and ensure search engines showed the relevant search result to your target audience?

 Want to learn more about getting international visitors to your content?
 Watch this video: